Vizzuality/job-offers/_posts/2015-06-15-offer-full-stack-engineer.markdown

 Personal

-* A passion for visual storytelling and creative data hacking
+* A passion for visual storytelling and creative hacking

 * A passion for learning and sharing your knowledge with the rest of the team